Wayfair Allegedly Sold $200,000 Of Furniture To A Detention Center — So Employees Are Walking Out

 In response to a recent letter signed by 547 employees, our CEO said that the company would not cease doing business with contractors furnishing border camps.
 We ask that the company donate the $86,000 in profit they made from this sale to RAICES. #wayfairwalkout— wayfairwalkout (@wayfairwalkout) June 25, 2019

 Wayfair executives reportedly sent a letter to employees maintaining that the company would uphold its dealings with BCFS, citing their commitment to "respecting diversity of thought" and fulfilling all legal orders.
-A post featuring the letter reads: "As a retailer, it is standard practice to fulfill orders for all customers and we believe it is our business to sell to any customer who is acting within the laws of the countries within which we operate."
+A post featuring the alleged letter reads: "As a retailer, it is standard practice to fulfill orders for all customers and we believe it is our business to sell to any customer who is acting within the laws of the countries within which we operate."

 Wayfair workers couldn’t stomach they were making beds to cage children.— Alexandria Ocasio-Cortez (@AOC) June 25, 2019